ptomato/talks/las2021/README.md

 - Not applicable

-<span style="font-size: 55%">P.S.
+<span style="font-size: 65%">P.S.
 Although it would be cool if React Native worked with GTK</span>

 <!--
-  The final of the top 5 libraries is React, which is its own thing.
+  The final of the top 5 libraries is React, which is a browser-specific thing.
 It doesn't really apply to writing desktop apps, as it's a library for making user interfaces in the HTML DOM.

   Although there is a library React Native which abstracts over different mobile platforms, allowing you to write native iOS and Android apps in JavaScript; it would be really cool if this worked for the Linux desktop as well!
 -->